THE PLATFORM

 And that’s exactly why editing is necessary – it helps us get your writing close to perfect.

-Those pesky typos can turn up where we least expect them and cause many a conscientious editor to wake up in a cold sweat about a point of grammar, only to turn to our well-worn copy of the Chicago Manual of Style, the industry bible and arbiter of all things editing.
+Those pesky typos can turn up where we least expect them and cause many a conscientious editor to wake up in a cold sweat over a point of grammar, only to turn to our well-worn copy of the Chicago Manual of Style, the industry bible and arbiter of all things editing.

 New authors are often confused about what level of editing they need, and rightly so.
 With so many variations of editing, and a sea of editors specializing in one type of edit, it can be difficult to keep track.